-In Figure 5, immunoblotting results show that α -syn protein levels in the PD groups are significantly higher than in the sham group (P<0.001).
-However, treatment with levodopa, CBL, and EXE and a combination of CBL and EXE markedly decreased protein expression of α -synuclein in the PD animals (P<0.001 for all comparisons).
-Moreover, the effect of levodopa on α -syn protein expression was more effective than single treatments with CBL or EXE (P<0.001 for both comparisons).
-However, combination therapy was more effective than the effect of levodopa (P<0.05).
-Interestingly, the impact of treadmill exercise was greater than CBL (P<0.001) in down-regulating α -syn protein expression.
-Furthermore, combination therapy was more effective than single therapy with CBL or EXE (P<0.001) in diminishing α -syn protein expression.
+In Figure 5, the result of immunoblotting showed that α -syn protein levels in the PD groups was significantly higher than the Sham group (p<0.001).
+However, treatment with Levodopa, CBL, and EXE, as well as combination of CBL and EXE markedly decreased protein expression of α -synuclein in the PD animals (p<0.001 for all comparisons).
+Moreover, the effect of Levodopa on α -syn protein expression was more effective than single treatments with CBL or EXE (p<0.001 for both comparisons), though combination therapy was more effective than the effect of Levodopa (p<0.05).
+Interestingly, the effect of treadmill exercise was greater than CBL (p<0.001) in down-regulating α -syn protein expression.
+Furthermore, combination therapy was more effective than single therapy with CBL or EXE (p<0.001) in diminishing α -syn protein expression.